Q. When are the resit exams? A. Please see the latest exam timetable information

 Q. How do I get my exam timetable?
 A. When the exam timetable is published, each student due to sit exams is sent an email to their student email account.
 The email contains a link to the RISIS portal where you can view your personal exam timetable.

 Q. Where are the exam venues?
-A. A link to campus maps will be provided with your timetable.
+A. A link to campus maps will be provided for all in-person exams with your timetable.

 Q. My classmate is sitting the same exam, but her exam timetable shows it in a different exam venue.
 A. It is very important that you go to the exam venue shown on your personal exam timetable.
 Some large exams are split between more than one venue.
 Some students may have exams scheduled in a separate venue (e.g. student allowed rest breaks for medical reasons).